 Now before you think I’ve gone all hippy on you, understand that I am a visual person.
 Sometimes it helps me to use something familiar to me, in this case music, to help explain something or make a valid point.
 In this situation, I want us to see the harmony that homeschooling can bring into our lives.

 Once we have shifted our focus, we can begin to make other small changes.
-Now unless you are a coaching client of mine, I can’t easily pinpoint the small changes you need to make through a blog post, but I will ask a few questions that could spark some suggestions:
+Now unless you are a advising client of mine, I can’t easily pinpoint the small changes you need to make through a blog post, but I will ask a few questions that could spark some suggestions:

 - Are you homeschooling according to what someone else is doing?